 Criteria for Consideration

-It is recommended that young athletes interested in registering for the Introduction to Sport program have participated in our Multi-Sport programs and are able to demonstrate the following:
+It is recommended that young athletes interested in registering for the Introduction to Sport program at a Grassroots and/or VVAC level have participated in our Multi-Sport programs and are able to demonstrate the following:

 - Listening skills

 - Interest in learning the specific sport